 Responsible Office: Office of the Vice President for Budget and Finance/Chief Financial Officer

 Governing Board and/or Executive Policy: RP 9.208, Relocation Allowances and EP 1.102, General Provisions

 The purpose of the relocation allowance is to provide new or transferred employees with funds to cover their personal moving, relocation and transition costs.
 The relocation allowance is discretionary on the part of the program manager and is subject to availability of funds.
 If a relocation allowance is paid, the amount will be taxable and paid via Payroll.

 No policy specific or unique definitions apply.

 III.
 Administrative Procedure

-1. Deans/Directors/Vice Chancellors/Vice Presidents/Chancellors are responsible for ensuring that relocation allowances they approve are in compliance with this procedure and are consistently applied.
+1. Deans/Directors/Vice Chancellors/Associate Vice Presidents/ Vice Presidents/Chancellors are responsible for ensuring that relocation allowances they approve are in compliance with this procedure and are consistently applied.

 3. The Office of Human Resources and the Disbursing and Payroll Office are responsible for policy administration.
-The Office of Human Resources is responsible for employee eligibility and return of relocation allowance determinations, while the Disbursing and Payroll Office is responsible for payment matters.
+The Office of Human Resources is responsible for employee eligibility, while the Disbursing and Payroll Office is responsible for payment matters.

 B. Basic Rules

-2. Relocation allowance reimbursements may be made from State and extramural sources of funds if funds are available in the department’s budget.
+2. Relocation allowances may be made from State and extramural sources of funds if funds are available in the department’s budget.
 If funding is from contracts or grants administered by the Office of Research Services, written approval from the contracting/granting agency must be obtained.